 - DSCR and LTV: Conservative leverage is crucial; DSCR above 1.3 and LTV under 70% is ideal in this fragile phase.

-Example: In the 2010 U.S. Recovery, institutional investors who acquired distressed apartment portfolios in Phoenix and Atlanta at cap rates above 8% saw double-digit IRR and equity multiples exceeding 2.2x within six years.
+The 2010 U.S. recovery is a good reference point.
+Institutional investors who picked up distressed apartment portfolios in Phoenix and Atlanta at cap rates above 8% walked away with double-digit IRRs and equity multiples above 2.2x within six years.
+That’s the upside Recovery can deliver when you get in early with solid underwriting.

-Recovery is not without risk, but it offers the most significant entry discounts and the potential for long-term capital appreciation when paired with disciplined underwriting and a clear exit strategy.
+Recovery isn’t risk-free.
+But the entry discounts are the most attractive you’ll find anywhere in the cycle, and the potential for long-term capital appreciation is real, provided you go in with disciplined underwriting and a clear exit strategy.

 2. Expansion